Streamline your Patient Journey, Boost Turnover and Save Money with a Dental Practice Phone System

 Serviced call ratio: As your practice becomes busier, you will need an effective team to serve as many calls as possible whilst maintaining a high-quality patient experience.
-A key reporting feature is the Percentage Serviced tool.
+A key reporting feature of the iceConnect Dental Phone System is the Percentage Serviced tool.

 This is the ratio of answered calls vs abandoned calls.
 It’s always worth keeping an eye on the Percentage of the serviced call ratio.
 Anything under 99% answered is money straight into your competitors’ pocket, so make sure your team is answering every call.

 Ring time and serviced calls are often two sides of the same coin.
-If you focus on bringing down ring time, you will find the serviced calls percentage will take care of itself. iceConnect’s advanced analytics and reporting features will give the insights you need to decide where and when you need to allocate your staff.
+If you focus on bringing down ring time, you will find the serviced calls percentage will take care of itself.
+With iceConnect, you can take care of yourself.
+The advanced analytics and reporting features will give the insights that allow your team to decide where they need more help with customer service or sales goals.

 Remember that as ring time and serviced calls go down bookings and turnover increase.

 3. Cost Saving

 Free unlimited calls: In the UK, the average cost of a landline to a mobile phone is between 10p and 20p per minute.
 Based on 30 two-minute calls a day to mobile phones, that equates to a cost of at least £186 a month. iceConnect’s cloud-based VoIP phone systems eradicate all these costs.
 All calls to landlines and mobile phones are free and unlimited.

-Unlimited scalability: Business phone systems should be limitless in their scalability.
+Unlimited scalability: Dental phone systems should be limitless in their scalability.
 With a traditional phone setup, the amount of phones you can use is limited by your phone line.
 Increasing the number of phones usually means adding another phone line.
 The average cost of a new BT landline is £140.
 On top of that, you’ll then have a large phone bill to swallow each month.

-The equivalent of this with iceConnect’s cloud-based phone systems is a mere £7 a month per extra phone with no added setup fees.
+The equivalent of this with iceConnect’s cloud-based dental phone systems is a mere £7 a month per extra phone with no added setup fees.
 This limitless scalability has meant our clients can expand their practices without the stress and cost of setting up multiple landlines.